 Keats’ health was declining just as his literary career was in the ascension, with the collection Lamia, Isabella, The Eve of St. Agnes and Other Poems receiving favourable reviews in the Edinburgh Review and London Magazine.
 But, in February of 1820, he began coughing up blood and diagnosed himself with having terminal tuberculosis.
-Keats began to purposely distance himself from Fanny, but spent his last months in England living with her and her mother after falling out with Leigh Hunt.
+Keats began to purposely distance himself from Fanny, but spent his last months in England living with her and her mother.
 In November 1820, Keats travelled to Italy with his friend Joseph Severn with the aim of recovering his health.
 After a few months of struggle he died there on 23rd February 1821.
 He asked his gravestone to be unnamed, and to be marked merely with the epitaph: ‘Here lies one whose name was writ in water’.

 If any historical figure can be considered an inquirer it might be John Keats.
 In his short life he not only became one of the most accomplished Romantic poets, but he also studied at Guy’s Hospital in London, taking – and passing! – his surgeon’s exam, allowing him to practice medicine.